brightdigit/ContributeWordPress/Content/tutorials/swift-thoughts-tryswift-nyc-2018.md

 happen to attend the workshop by IBM on [Kitura](https://www.kitura.io) and got a glimpse of how to develop and deploy with Docker and Kubernetes.
-[Gopal Sharma](https://twitter.com/gopalkri) spoke about the challenges he\'s faced with Swift on the server.
+[Gopal Sharma](https://twitter.com/gopalkri) spoke about the challenges he's faced with Swift on the server.
 [Johannes Weiss](https://twitter.com/johannesweiss) spoke about [SwiftNIO](https://github.com/apple/swift-nio) which is the future of client and server side communication.
-[Chris Bailey](https://twitter.com/Chris__Bailey) & [Ian Partridge](https://twitter.com/alfa) went into detail of Kitura\'s deployment process and its future and [Logan Wright](https://twitter.com/logmaestro) spoke about [Vapor](https://vapor.codes).
+[Chris Bailey](https://twitter.com/Chris__Bailey) & [Ian Partridge](https://twitter.com/alfa) went into detail of Kitura's deployment process and its future and [Logan Wright](https://twitter.com/logmaestro) spoke about [Vapor](https://vapor.codes).

-If companies continue to adopt Vapor and Kitura, we\'ll continue to see growth in that space.
-It\'s something Swift developers should seriously spend some time understanding.
+If companies continue to adopt Vapor and Kitura, we'll continue to see growth in that space.
+It's something Swift developers should seriously spend some time understanding.

 ## Podcasting